craftylildev/c-sharp-http-server/README.md

 # Zoolandia - SimpleServer

-Exercise using database and practicing writing to the console.
+Exercise creating and querying a database, and practicing outputting to the browser.
 [See Original Instructions] (/OriginalInstructions.md)

 ERD I created in [draw.io](http://draw.io) :